CSYE-6225-Cloud-Comp/tf-gcp-infra/README.md

 # Cloud Native Web Application - Infrastructure Code

 ### Description
-Configuration for creating a VPC, two subnets and a route to access internet
+Configuration for creating a VPC, two subnets and a route to access the internet

 ### Requirements
 1. Terraform
 2. GCP

+### GCP Services Enabled
+1. Compute Engine API

 ### Build and Deploy Instructions
 1. Clone the respository in your local machine using the `git clone` command.